Rod-Vadar/memory/README.md

 There is an annoying problem with the player selection audio levels which occurs after one cycle of the game.
 I am unsure why this occurs as I have the volume level hard-coded in the howler.js function call.
 I have not been able to find information yet to solve this problem.

+## Integrity
+I checked the HTML integrity on https://validator.w3.org/ I checked the CSS integrity on https://jigsaw.w3.org/css-validator/validator I checked the JavaScript integrity on https://jshint.com/

+## Technology
+Html, JavaScript, and CSS are used to create the game.
+Howler.js is used to play audio files for the game.
+Github is used to store all the code for the game.
+Gitpod and VSCode are used to write the code.
+The game is deployed and hosted on Github.